-That’s why ClickUp was built for Agile project management!
+That’s why ClickUp was built for Scrum and Agile project management!

-ClickUp is the world’s highest-rated free project management tool.
-It’s used by businesses like Google, Nike and Airbnb and has tons of features to keep your Agile, Kanban Scrum and Lean projects on track.
+ClickUp is the world’s highest-rated Agile Scrum project management tool.
+It’s used by 100,000+ teams in companies from startups to giants like Google, Nike, and Airbnb and has tons of features to keep your Agile, Scrum, Kanban, and Extreme Programming projects on track.

-Using ClickUp is super easy and will help you implement the Agile approach or Scrum methodology in no time!
+Using ClickUp is super easy and it’ll help you implement the Agile approach or Scrum methodology in no time!